The Silhouette Cameo 3 is the newest machine I’ve reviewed from Silhouette, replacing the popular and much-beloved Silhouette Cameo 2.

 While the Cameo 3 is a valuable improvement over the Cameo 2, if you are happy with the 2 I think the Cameo 3 is a non-essential upgrade.
 Most of the best new features will make the machine easier to use and improve your quality of life while cutting.

 Features that would swing you towards upgrading: Bluetooth, cutting materials twice as thick, and the dual carriage with AutoBlade.
+Personally?
+I upgraded and gave away my Cameo 2 to a niece who wanted to get started.

 Can I use the AutoBlade with other Silhouette machines?